-Where local or national laws for resolving grievances and/or compensation exist, implementation of these provisions might suffice to conform with these Criteria, if agreed through engagement with the party involved.
-If there is no agreement that these laws suffice, then additional mechanisms developed through engagement with the party involved, are required.
+Where local or national laws\ for resolving grievances and/or compensation exist, implementation of these provisions might suffice to conform with these Criteria\, if agreed through engagement\ with the party involved.
+If there is no agreement that these laws suffice, then additional mechanisms developed through engagement\ with the party involved, are required.

-Disputes Beyond the Control of The Organization
+Disputes\ Beyond the Control of The Organization\

-It is recognized that The Organization may not have the control over statutory or legal matters or they may not be directly involved in the dispute on the Management Unit.
-Where the dispute is between a complainant and another party, The Organization should work within its sphere of influence to encourage parties, where appropriate, to work together to resolve the dispute.
+It is recognized that The Organization\ may not have the control over statutory or legal\ matters or they may not be directly involved in the dispute\ on the Management Unit\, specially on Crown land\.
+Where the dispute\ is between a complainant and another party, it would be reasonable for The Organization\ to work within its sphere of influence\ to encourage parties, where appropriate, to work together to resolve the dispute\.

-FSC Procedures to Process Disputes and Appeals
+FSC Procedures to Process Disputes\ and Appeals

-Lastly, FSC has its own dispute resolution system and procedures for processing disputes and appeals (see FSC-PRO-01-005 and FSC-PRO-01-008).
+Lastly, FSC has its own dispute resolution system and procedures for processing disputes\ and appeals (see FSC-PRO-01-005 and FSC-PRO-01-008).
 Certifying bodies also have dispute resolution systems in place for addressing concerns related to conformance to FSC standards.
-These are available to any stakeholder or interested party to enact.
-Stakeholders or interested parties are encouraged to first attempt to bring the issue forward to The Organization for resolution prior to enacting FSC's or the certifying body's dispute resolution systems.
+These are available to any stakeholder\ or interested party to enact.
+Stakeholders\ or interested parties are encouraged to first attempt to bring the issue forward to The Organization\ for resolution prior to enacting FSC's or the certifying body's dispute resolution systems.